 - Preheat oven to 350 degrees.

 - In a large bowl with an electric mixer beat both sugars together with the softened butter until fluffy.
-Add in the molasses, egg and vanilla extract.
+Add the molasses, egg and vanilla extract.
 Beat together until combined.
-In a separate bowl whisk the flour, baking soda, salt and spices together until combined.
+In a separate bowl whisk the flour, baking soda, salt, and spices together until combined.
 Add to the wet ingredients and mix together until combined, stopping to scrape down the sides of the bowl if necessary.
-At this point the dough will be very soft so cover the bowl with plastic wrap and chill in the fridge for at 30 minutes.
+At this point, the dough will be very soft so cover the bowl with plastic wrap and chill in the fridge for at 30 minutes.